ashutoshyadav/OptimalLocationFinder/README.md

 Facebook is attractive, and has changed the way people do businesses.
 For instance, many small/medium business owners are now setting up Facebook Pages to:

-(i) allow customers to find their businesses on Facebook (ii) connect with customers via “likes” and “check-ins” (iii) reach out to more customers through advertising their business pages on Facebook
+1. allow customers to find their businesses on Facebook
+2. connect with customers via “likes” and “check-ins”
+3. reach out to more customers through advertising their business pages on Facebook
-(iv) conduct analytics of their pages to get a deeper understanding of their customers and marketing activities.
+4. conduct analytics of their pages to get a deeper understanding of their customers and marketing activities.

 Consumers are also adapting both their online and offline behaviors to the introduction of Facebook Pages for businesses.
 Other than “liking” businesses on their Facebook Pages, they can do a “check-in” whenever